ludoo0d0a/telma/ADSENSE_SETUP.md

 - `rectangle`: 300x250 style ads
 - `responsive`: Automatically sizes based on viewport

+## Environment Variables

+The app uses Vite environment variables.
+Important notes:
+- Variables must be prefixed with `VITE_` to be exposed to the client
+- The `.env` file is in `.gitignore` (never commit your actual AdSense ID)
+- Use `.env.example` to document required variables
+- **Restart your dev server** after changing `.env` file (Vite needs a restart to pick up new env vars)

 ## Testing

 Before going live:
 - Test on different screen sizes (mobile, tablet, desktop)
 - Verify ads don't interfere with user experience
 - Check that placeholder ads show when AdSense ID is not configured
+- Make sure to restart your dev server after setting up `.env`

 ## Revenue Optimization Tips